CedricJAnslinger/HorseManagement/README.md

 The installation is quite simple.
 First, you've to install go.
 Here is the link to the official go page on how to install go: https://golang.org/doc/install

-Then, you've to download the master and copy it into your src folder At last, navigate into the folder and run "go run server.go" Please make sure that port 8080 is free, if not, adapt the port in server.go To stop the program, press ctrl + c
+Then, you've to download the master and copy it into your src folder.
+At last, navigate into the folder and run "go run server.go" Please make sure that port 8080 is free, if not, adapt the port in server.go.
+To stop the program, press ctrl + c

 ###Features ready